 Expectations and Guidelines

 Greetings Flame Effects Operators.
-Thank you so much for wanting to bring your Fire Art to Lakes of Fire.
-It would not be the same without you.
+We are grateful that you want to bring your Fire Art to Lakes of Fire.
+It would not be the same without you!

 Please be aware that if you do not follow these guidelines, you will not be granted permission to burn at Lakes of Fire.